cylentro/LaunchBox/frontend/docs/courses/metrics-mastery-for-product-managers/metrics-3_setting-and-communicating-targets.md

 | **Celebrate progress and learning.** Acknowledge effort and insights, not just hitting the final number.        | **Punish failure to meet a target.** This discourages risk-taking and honesty. |

 By combining rigorous methods with empathetic communication, product teams can set targets that are both ambitious and achievable, fostering a culture of data-driven decision-making and continuous improvement.

+## Key Takeaways

+* **Use SMART Criteria:** Ensure every target is Specific, Measurable, Achievable, Relevant, and Time-bound.
+This eliminates ambiguity and creates a clear definition of success.
+* **Calculate, Don't Guess:** Set targets using data-informed methods like historical trends, competitive benchmarks, or resource-based planning.
+Avoid pulling numbers out of thin air.
+* **Triangulate for Robustness:** The most reliable targets are created by "triangulating" between multiple methods (e.g., a bottom-up plan checked against a top-down goal).
+This balances ambition with realism.
+* **Communicate the "Why," Not Just the "What":** A number is meaningless without context.
+Frame targets within a larger strategic narrative to motivate your team and secure stakeholder buy-in.
+* **Establish a Review Cadence:** Use a regular, transparent review process (like a weekly "Red-Yellow-Green" check-in) to track progress, create accountability, and solve problems proactively.

+## Remember This Even If You Forget Everything Else

+A metric without a target is a passive observation; a target turns a metric into an active mandate.
+Setting a target is an act of leadership that declares, "This is where we are going, and this is what success looks like."
+The methods for calculating the number are important, but communicating the "why" behind it is what transforms a number on a slide into a shared mission for your team.